zappvik/ta-admin-portal/README.md

 ## Features

-- Secure authentication using NextAuth
+- Secure authentication using NextAuth with session-aware redirects
 - Application management and viewing
 - Subject-based selection and shortlisting system
 - User management for professors and administrators
 - Dashboard with application statistics and overview
+- Persistent login across tabs (authenticated users skip the login screen automatically)
 - **Dual CSV export functionality:**
   - Shortlisted CSV: Simplified format with one row per student (Name, Roll Number, Email, Subjects as comma-separated list)
   - Full CSV: Complete application details with all fields